kartoza/docker-postgis/README.md

 ## Postgres Replication Setup

+The image supports replication out of the box.
+The two mains replication methods allowed are
+* Streaming replication
+* Logical replication

+You can also use the environment variable `-e REPLICATION=false` that disables replication.
+This can be useful in situation you need to have a database for running example Unit tests.

+`docker run --name "repl" -e REPLICATION=false -it  kartoza/postgis:12.0`

+### Streaming replication
+By default a running container will support streaming replication.
 Replication allows you to maintain two or more synchronised copies of a database, with a single **master** copy and one or more **replicant** copies.
 The animation below illustrates this - the layer with the red boundary is accessed from the master database and the layer